AnimosWorkshop/Sor-Vault/Sign of Remembrance/Magic/Auramancy/School of Tempest/Disarming Shock.md

 - Range: 10'
 - Duration: Instantaneous

 A small burst of lightning goes from your hand to the hand of another creature, attempting to weaken their grip.
 The creature makes a Resilience save.
-They take 3d6 lightning damage and drop an item they hold in one hand you choose on a fail, and only take half damage on a success and don't drop an item.
+On a fail, they take 3d6 lightning damage and drop an item they hold in one hand.
+On a success, they only take half damage and don't drop an item.

 **At Higher Levels:**
 * (+1) The damage is increased by 1d6.